bakame-php/http-structured-fields/README.md

 echo $list;                // '("foo";a=1;b=2);lvl=5, ("bar" "baz");lvl=1'
 ````

-The library provides currently five (5) immutable value objects define inside the `Bakame\Http\StructuredFields` namespace
+The library provides currently five (5) immutable value objects define inside the `Bakame\Http\StructuredFields`
-with expose the `StructuredField` interface and expose a `fromHttpValue` named constructor:
+namespace

-- an `Item`;
+- `Item`;
-- a 2 Ordered Map Containers `Dictionary` and `Parameters`;
+- `Dictionary` and `Parameters` as 2 Ordered Map Containers;
-- a 2 List Containers `OuterList` and `InnerList`;
+- `OuterList` and `InnerList` as 2 List Containers ;

+they all implement the `StructuredField` interface and expose a `fromHttpValue` named constructor:

 ### Building and Updating Structured Fields

-Creating or updating an HTTP field value can be achieved using any of our immutable value object as a starting point.
+Every value object can create or update the HTTP field value it represents.

-For instance Ordered Map Containers can be build with an associative iterable as shown below
+For instance Ordered Map containers can be build with an associative iterable as shown below

 ```php
 use Bakame\Http\StructuredFields\Dictionary;